GSA/piv-guides/Template-2.md

 To select an existing branch, do this:

   1. At the top left area of your GitHub Repo directory window, you will see the **_Branch_** button.
+Click on the button's down-arrow to select an existing branch.
 The branch (name) shown on the button is where your new Page will be stored.

-  > If this is the branch you want, go to [**Create a New Page for Your Guide**](#Create-a-New-Page-for-Your-Guide).
+  > If you have selected an existing branch you want, go to [**Create a New Page for Your Guide**](#Create-a-New-Page-for-Your-Guide).

 ### Create a New Branch

 To create a new branch, do this:

-  1. Click on the **_Branch_** button and add a new branch name.
+  1. Click on the **_Branch_** button and enter a new branch name into the text field.

   > The **_Branch_** button will display the new branch name.
+This is where your new Page will be stored.

 ## Create a New Page for Your Guide

 To create a new **_Page_** for your guide, do this:

-  1. Check the **_Branch_** button to ensure that your selected or created branch name is displayed.
+  1. Check the **_Branch_** button to ensure that it is displaying your selected or created branch name.
 If it isn't, click on the down-arrow and select the branch name from the drop-down list.
-  2. Click on the **_Create New File_** button located at the top right area of your Repo's directory window.
+  2. Click on the **_Create New File_** button located at the top right area of your repository's directory window.
   > At the top left area of the window, the Branch name appears with a **"/"** after it and a text box.
 (If you want to start over, select **_Cancel_**.)
   4. In the text box, enter your new Page's name with the extension, **.md**, for **Markdown** (e.g., **Mynewfile.md**).
   5. Copy and paste the contents of this **_Template.md_** file into your new Page.
+  6. When you are ready, delete this introductory text, so that only the following information remains:

+   * Top left header information:
+   * Example Outline
+   * Markdown Template

+  **Example Outline** and the **Markdown Template** remain.

->  **Important:** Steps 6 and 7 add navigation information needed for hosting your guide on the website.
+>  **Important:** Steps 6 and 7 add navigation information needed for hosting your guide on the www.IDMangement.gov website.

-  6. At the top left corner of your new Page, change **Guidance Document Template** to your new page's title.
+  6. At the top left corner of your new Page, change **Guidance Document Template** to the title of your new Page (i.e., guide title).
-  7. Change the **permalink** title to a short version of your new page's title.
+  7. Change the **permalink** title to a short version of your new Page's title.
-    > The **permalink** title should be in the format: **/mypage/**, instead of mypage.md
+    > The **permalink** title should be in the format: **/mypage/**, instead of _mypage.md_
   8. Optionally, copy and paste only the portions of this file that you need (e.g., [**Example Outline**](#Example-Outline) and/or [**Markdown Template**](#Markdown-Template)).
 In this case, it is important to copy and paste the "header" information (**_layout_**, **_title_**, and **_permalink_**) from the top left corner of this **_Template.md_** file into your Page and make the changes given in Steps 6 and 7.

 # TEMPLATES